sofarsounds/front-end-tech-test/README.md

 ## Bonus Points
  - We would like to see your journey, so please use your git commits to tell us a story
- - We love TDD so some kind of test suite is a plus.
-We don't need a full test suite but some tests covering the important logic would be better
+ - We love TDD so some kind of test suite is a plus, we aren't expecting a full test suite
- - If you can't achieve everything in the time use the readme to tell us what you would do next.
+ - If you can't achieve everything in the time use the readme to tell us what you would do next

 ## Assets
 In this repository you will find the assets required to replicated the design attached: